HiteshPrajapati99/ai-chat-app/readme.md

-# Task Project

-## How to Run the Client and Server
+## How to Run the project Client and Server

 ### Prerequisites